Abstract

 Assistant Professor in ISyE

 Sen Na is an Assistant Professor in the School of Industrial and Systems Engineering at Georgia Tech.
 Prior to joining ISyE, he was a postdoctoral researcher in the statistics department and ICSI at UC Berkeley.
 His research interests broadly lie in the mathematical foundations of data science, with topics including high-dimensional statistics, graphical models, semiparametric models, optimal control, and large-scale and stochastic nonlinear optimization.
-He is also interested in applying machine learning methods to biology, neuroscience, and engineering.
+He is also interested in applying machine learning methods to problems in biology, neuroscience, and engineering.